ibrasec/ud036_StarterCode/README.md

 # ud036_StarterCode
-This is a Source code for a Movie Trailer website. you could use this code to show your favorite movies as if they are being hosted in a web server.
+This is a Source code to create a Movie Trailer website. you could use this code to show your favorite movies as if they are being hosted in a web server.